7 min to read

 This part of a brand building may be a sketch, as with the following tips, you could drastically change your choice or even spice it up with more colours.

 As we mentioned above, colors can affect purchasing intent from your customers.
-Nevertheless, the most critical thing isn't the color itself but the personality you want to portray with them.
+Nevertheless, the most critical thing isn't the tonality itself but the personality you want to portray with them.

 Jennifer Aaker, a Psychologist and Stanford professor, conducted studies on "Dimensions of Brand Personality," and in its paper, she points out five dimensions for a brand's personality: